 This is usually due to a basic but overlooked factor.
 Their brains have different clock speeds.
 Like the fable of the tortoise and hare, some brains run faster, some run slower.

 Using the dance metaphor, it’s as if the couple is trying to dance together, but they move at different speeds.
 One partner is doing a fast jitterbug, the other a slow waltz.
 Trying to dance in two completely different tempos, they step on each other’s feet.

 A common battle with couples comes about when one partner operates more from feeling and the other from thinking.
 This creates more upset over time as they try to communicate using very different brain channels.
 From a neuroscience point of view, they differ by which side of the brain runs their communication process.

 One is more left-brain dominant and the other speaks more from their right-brain.
 Mind you, this does not make either of them more “right.”
 But it does challenge their ability to connect and understand each other — especially if they discuss a stressful topic or try to repair an upset.
 The way they communicate through these differing brain channels will upset them even more.

-Airplanes tend toward high energy states, vitality, dramatic emotional expression, yelling, interrupting, gesturing.
+Volcanos have high energy states.
+They yell, interrupt, gesture.
 Anger is a part of their language.
-Think of a hot-blooded, highly expressive Italian family, where excited emotions quickly arise and people frequently get loud.
+They may be from a hot-blooded, highly expressive family, where excited emotions quickly arose and got loud.

-Submarines are quiet and contained.
-Fighting is rare and emotional expression is minimal.
-Showing anger is foreign, and aggression is expressed passively.
-Think of a cool Swedish family where voices are seldom raised and good children should be seen and not heard.
-Continue reading
+Icebergs are quiet and contained.
+Fighting is rare and emotions run low.
+Showing anger is rare and aggression is passive.
+They may be from a cool family where voices were not raised and good children were seen but not heard.

 According to the most useful system I have encountered — it’s called the “Enneagram” — there are nine basic personality types.
-We all have some of each type within us.
-But we mostly tend to identify with one to three of these types.
+We might have some of each type within us.
+But we likely will identify more strongly with one or two of these types.
 Continue reading